Bring Home the Beauty of New England

 For horticultural purposes, we define "native plants" as those that naturally occur in the ecoregion containing New England.
 Ecoregions are large areas that share similar climates, geology, landforms, and hydrology, giving rise to communities of plants that have adapted to these conditions over millennia.

-Species migrate constantly; in fact, every plant species in New England has migrated northward since the last ice age.
-When plants migrate into an area on their own, they do so slowly, typically by natural movement of seed by wind, animals, and water.
-Natural migration is obstructed by geographic barriers, like oceans and mountain ranges.
+Designating a time marker for "native" is complicated.
+Species migrate constantly through time and space.
+Every plant species in New England has migrated northward since the last ice age.
+When plants migrate on their own, they do so slowly, typically by natural movement of seed by wind, animals, and water, which can be obstructed by geographic barriers like oceans and mountain ranges.
 When people move plants, they can do so rapidly and across great distances, introducing species that may become either naturalized (that is, benignly established in the wild) or invasive.
+Climate change, another human-caused, or anthropogenic disturbance, is also accelerating the migration of some plant species in some places.

 Need for Seed Symposium (Fall 2022) Recording